List of Case Closed characters: Kaito Kid

 Originally the protagonist of Gosho Aoyoma's Magic Kaito series, Kaito Kid (怪盗キッド, Kaitō Kiddo) is a gentleman thief who employs the use of magic tricks to steal gems in his heists.
 He is a master of disguise and often escapes from the police through the use of his hang glider.
 He appears in Case Closed to perform daring thefts while a large audience watches.
 His true identity is Kaito Kuroba (黒羽 快斗, Kuroba Kaito).
-His striking resemblance to Shinichi Kudo allows him to impersonate Shinichi without the use of a mask.
+His striking resemblance to Jimmy Kudo allows him to impersonate Jimmy without the use of a mask.